fieldtrip/website/development/synthetic_grad.md

 ## Step 3: apply the coefficients to the gradiometer array

 The gradiometer array is described by all coil (positions and orientations) and the weights (+1 or -1) to combine the coils into hardware channels.
-From the FA
+From the FAQ:

 *The gradiometer definition generally consists of multiple coils per channel, e.g. two coils for a 1st order gradiometer in which the orientation of the coils is opposite.
 Each coil is described separately and one large matrix (can be sparse) has to be given that defines how the forward computed field is combined over the coils to generate the output of each channel.
 The gradiometer definition constsis of the following fields*